 Does a cortisone shot before a knee replacement increase the risk of infection?

 Yes.
-A recent systematic review of total knee replacements examined over 300,000 knee replacement patients.
+A recent systematic review of total knee replacements examined over 300,000 patients undergoing knee replacement.
 In this group, nearly half had a cortisone injection before their knee replacement.
 The alarming results suggest that a cortisone injection before a total knee replacement increases the risk of infection after surgery.
 This risk is high if the injeciton is performed within six weeks of surgery.
 And the risk of infection remains higher when cortisone injections are done within three months of surgery.

 Can you perform a cortisone injection around a hip replacement?

 Yes.
-But like a knee replacement, we should avoid injecting into a hip replacement.
+However, just as with a knee replacement, we should avoid injecting into a hip replacement.
 However, in some cases, persistent hip pain can be due to the pinching of the hip flexor tendon against the hip prosthesis cup.
-So, a targeted cortisone injection surrounding the hip flexor tendon may reduce hip pain.
+Therefore, a targeted cortisone injection around the hip flexor tendon may help reduce hip pain.

 A cortisone injection after a knee replacement is a high-risk procedure and should be avoided.
 If you have pain after a knee replacement, you should see your surgeon to exclude a severe cause for pain, such as infection, prosthetic loosening, or replacement malpositioning.